Space sleep study to shed light on ageing

 In collaboration with the European Space Agency and funded by the Biotechnology and Biological Sciences Research Council, University of Surrey scientists will conduct a pioneering sleep study to investigate the health complaints shared by both astronauts and the elderly, such as bone and muscle loss, poor immune systems and increased inflammation.

 Young, healthy male volunteers will spend two weeks living ‘normally’ in the lab.
 They will then undergo 60 days of continuous bed rest, with beds tilted backwards by six degrees to simulate micro gravity.
 The experiment will end with a two-week recovery period.
-Half the volunteers will form the control group, while the other half will be given an anti-oxidant drug cocktail designed to supress inflammation.
+Half the volunteers will form the control group, while the other half will be given an anti-oxidant drug cocktail designed to suppress inflammation.

 During the experiment, Surrey scientists will measure changes to the participants’ sleep/wake patterns using Actiwatches, by monitoring brain activity with electroencephalography (EEG) and by tracking levels of melatonin – the hormone that helps regulate the body clock.
 Regular blood samples will also be taken to monitor how genes change in response to the simulated micro gravity.
 By investigating how the conditions disrupt sleep and body clocks, the study will help identify the genetic processes that contribute to the health problems experienced by both the elderly and astronauts in space.